mishagray/SwiftTask/README.md

 Facebook also made one big change, which is that by default, EACH BLOCK is seperately dispatched to it's queue everytime.
 There is no "immediate" execution now, like the default BFExecutor.
 I found this nice leading comment in the code :
         _"Always dispatching callbacks async consumes less stack space, and seems to be a little faster, but loses stacktrace information. "_

 I haven't VALIDATED that it's faster.
 But those guys have Facebook have more time and money to test stuff than I do.
 So i did the same thing, and I'm trusting they are right.
-Of course, XCode 6 now debugs asynch dispatch "stack trace" just fine.
+Of course, XCode 6 now debugs dispatch "stack traces" just fine.

 So I also killed "immediate execution".
 The default queue is always _dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_DEFAULT, 0)_, so be careful about task blocks that you want to run in the Main Queue.
 If you want your task on the main queue just use _"dependentTaskOnMainQueueWith"_